unixunion/solace-dashboards/README.md

 ```

 ### views

-views control how information is extracted and displayed in the UI, currently only the per-named-vpn dashboards view works.
+views control how information is extracted and displayed in the UI graphs, the view describes the graphs to the javascript client which runs in the browser.

-the view describes the graphs to the javascript client which runs in the browser.
-Each "show" array element refers to a item in the JSON metric blob which was sent to the client with this view config.
+each "show" in config element refers to a item in the JSON document at location: *data_path* which was sent to the client.

-E.g.
+view config example:

 ```
       "views": {
         "default": {},
         "generic_vpn_stats": {